asystemsguy/REST_presentation/src/presentation.md

 - What should it remember? - How to store the state?
 - What should it do? - How to implement functionality?
 - Final application
-- How to run it? - locally and on cloud?
+- How to run it?
 - What are alternate tools to build back-ends?

 ---